-For more information on Sexual violence and sexual harassment see this Advice that is aimed for school proprietors, senior leaders and the designated safeguarding lead.
+For more information on Sexual violence and sexual harassment see this Advice that is aimed for school proprietors, senior leaders and the designated safeguarding leadand KCSIE 2021, paragraph 452.

-Bullying (physical: name calling: homophobia.)
+Bullying (physical, name calling, homophobia)

 Bullying is unwanted, aggressive behaviour among school aged children that involves a real or perceived power imbalance.
 The behaviour is repeated, or has the potential to be repeated, over time.
 Both young people who are bullied, and who bully others, may have serious, lasting problems.
 In order to be considered bullying, the behaviour must be aggressive and include: